colkito/bitpay-rates/README.md

 A lightweight Node.js wrapper for [BitPay's](https://bitpay.com/rates) exchange rates API, now in TypeScript.

-Zero-dependency, `promise` and `callback` support for easy integration into your project. ✨
+Zero-dependency and `promise` support for easy integration into your project. ✨

 ## Requirements